MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Reports schema

-The Reports events listed in [Search the audit log in the Office 365 Security & Compliance Center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#reports-activities) will use this schema.
+The Reports events listed in [Search the audit log in the Microsoft 365 Security & Compliance Center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#reports-activities) will use this schema.

 |**Parameters**  |**Type**|**Mandatory?** |**Description**|
 |:---------------|:-------|:--------------|:--------------|